 Here are some health-related factors you’ll want to think about when browsing through the individual, family, or small business health insurance plans you can choose:

 You’ll need to weigh these factors against the costs of the various plans you check out in order to make an informed decision.
 The essential question with health insurance is, would you rather pay more now or more later?
 You’ll have to balance your premiums and copays now against the need to pay more later if you fall sick.

 If you have between two and 50 full-time employees (or the equivalent, based on hours worked), then offering business health insurance isn’t required by law.
 But it’s generally a pretty good idea.

-There are four main ways you can explore your small business health insurance options if you have employees:
+There are four main ways you can explore your health insurance options if you have employees: